petzi53/weblog-notes/content/post/_index.md

 fileListing: true
 ---

 This section is my new (English) weblog.
-I started it in September 2017 using a static site generator named [Hugo](https://gohugo.io/).
+I started it in October 2017 using a static site generator named [Hugo](https://gohugo.io/).
 These pages here are a supplement to my [WordPress](https://wordpress.com/) powered German blog [Gedankensplitter](http://www.peter.baumgartner.name/).
 ***